-You can find scholarships being awarded for all sorts of reasons.
-From being a Hispanic student interested in Engineering, to being fluent in Klingon.
+Students find scholarships awarded for all sorts of reasons, from being a Hispanic student interested in Engineering to being fluent in Klingon.
 These diverse scholarships have equally diverse requirements for eligibility.
-One of the most common requirements is a certain ACT/SAT score.
+Scholarships typically ask for certain SAT and ACT scores.

-A large number of private organizations and colleges go out of their way to reward students who have worked hard to earn high grades in school, by offering them scholarship money to support their further education.
+A large number of private organizations and colleges go out of their way to reward students who have worked hard to earn high grades in school.
+They offer students scholarship money to support their further education.
 Merit-based scholarships also work to encourage more students to work hard in school and strive for high scores to increase their chances of winning some free money towards college.
 Academic scholarships will primarily focus on GPA and ACT/SAT scores.

-Even if the scholarship isn’t entirely focused on academics themselves, they may still require a certain minimum ACT/SAT score.
+Scholarships require certain SAT and ACT scores, even if the scholarship isn’t focused on academics.
 You could find them on scholarships awarded for pursuing a certain major, or volunteering efforts, or essay contest.
 Even if academics aren’t what they’re directly awarding, they still want to ensure you’re focused on your education.
 A scholarship is a sort of societal investment, after all.
-The sponsor wants to make sure they’re aiding a student who takes education seriously, and wants to make strides in whatever field or cause the scholarship supports.
+The sponsor wants to make sure they’re aiding a student who takes education seriously and wants to make strides in whatever field or cause the scholarship supports.

 Check out how your ACT/SAT scores affect your acceptance odds with College Raptor’s free match tool!